thejunglejane/datums/README.md

 datums relies on one environment variable, `DATABASE_URI`.
 I recommend creating a virtual environment in which this variable is stored, but you can also add it to your .bash_profile (or equivalent) to make it available in all sessions and environments.

 Run the following command inside a virtual environment to make `DATABASE_URI` accessible whenever the environment is active, or outside of a virtual environment to make `DATABASE_URI` accessible only in your current Terminal session.
-To make `DATABASE_URI` available in all Terminal sessions and environments, add the line to your .bash_profile
+To make `DATABASE_URI` available in all Terminal sessions and environments, add the following line to your .bash_profile (or equivalent)
 ```bash
 export DATABASE_URI=postgresql://<your postgres user here>@localhost:5432/datums
 ```